mk590901/door_simulation_on_toit/README.md

 I.e. the door can be opened, closed and attempted to be opened at the moment it closes, because opening and closing  take time.

+# Application structure
+An application is a set of classes that implement the idea outlined above in the Introduction.

+## Class State
+The class contains a container of objects of type Transition.
+Each state corresponds to a set of transitions from this state to other states under the influence of events.